R-Type Tactics II: Operation Bitter Chocolate: Units

 R-Type Tactics II offers more than 200 different units, including many of the R-series fighters from the other R-Type games such as R-Type Final, plus units from other Irem games such as the Granvia-F submarine from In the Hunt.
 Each fighter has unique abilities such as sub-space movement (called "desynching") and a distinct set of attacks.
-During the game, the player acquires abilities enabling new units and upgrades to existing units to be purchased for his army.
+During the game, the player acquires abilities enabling new units and upgrades to existing units to be purchased for their army.
 Furthermore, new units can be acquired by capturing certain objectives in levels, such as derelict space stations and starbases.
 The unit's development can also be tracked through a special technology tree.
 More powerful versions of unlockable units in the game are also available as downloadable content from the PlayStation Network, but unlike the other units, the player can only acquire one of each.

 Support units range from large carrier ships to maintenance units as well as the Force pods.

 Force units can either be controlled separately or they can be attached to fighter craft.
 Attached Forces function as a unidirectional shield while providing the fighter with stronger attacks.
 When not attached, a Force is an independent unit that can be used as a tank.

 Aside from mining Solomonadium, Etherium, and Bydolgen, the Rr2o-3 is also capable of building a space station on certain stages featuring core blocks, though at a cost of Solomonadium mined on the spot.
 The kinds of modules that can be assembled include expansion conduits, docking bays, missile and laser turrets, fixed Wave Cannon turrets, and radar stations.
 The player can assemble up to 30 modules per stage.
 Once a core block has been destroyed, the entire station complex is destroyed as well.